 - Use ‘oil free’ styling products or ones with a matt finish

 Changes in hormone levels can increase oil production and cause greasy skin, blocked pores, pimples and acne.
-Keep your skin clean and healthy by washing gently twice a day.
+Keep your skin clean and healthy by washing gently twice a day with personalized skin care .
 Rinse off all soap or cleanser with clean water and pat the skin dry with a clean dry towel.
 Try not to squeeze pimples and make sure you always touch your face with clean hands.
 Make sure towels and face cloths are laundered regularly so they don’t become a source of bacteria that cause skin infections.